 5 – Cream Cheese

 In some instances, cream cheese can be used to replace some or even all of the butter content that would be used in a frosting.
-Keep in mind, though, that cream cheese will result in a much different taste and texture than if you used butter.
+However, cream cheese will result in a different taste and texture than if you used butter.

-When you use cream cheese in place of butter, the frosting will turn out to be completely white whereas a butter and cheese blend might look a little beige in nature due to the butter that is implemented.
-Again, it all comes down to personal baking preferences.
+You may also notice a considerable change in the overall color.
+When you use cream cheese in place of butter, the frosting will turn out to be completely white whereas a butter and cheese blend might look a little beige due to the butter that is implemented.

-In general, if you are still using butter, you would want to use something like a 1-to-2-to-4 ratio.
+In general, if you are still using butter, you would want to use something like a 1:2:4 ratio.
 This is your cream cheese to butter to confectioner’s sugar ratio.

 This is used to make cream cheese and butter frosting.
 Make sure that you blend it thoroughly until you get that smooth, creamy texture that a good frosting has.